 Diced green chiles are a pantry staple that supply another element of Mexican flavor.

-How do I make this gluten-free if it has a roux?
+How do I make gluten-free macaroni and cheese?

 Where do I find Mexican cheeses like Chihuahua and Queso Fresco?